neorv32 logo

 Proprietary Notice

-• "GitHub" is a Subsidiary of Microsoft Corporation.
+• "GitHub" is a subsidiary of Microsoft Corporation.

 • "Vivado" and "Artix" are trademarks of AMD Inc.

-• "AXI", "AXI4-Lite" and "AXI4-Stream" are trademarks of Arm Holdings plc.
+• "AXI", "AXI", "AXI4-Lite", "AXI4-Stream", "AHB", "AHB3" and "AHB3-Lite" are trademarks of Arm Holdings plc.

 • "ModelSim" is a trademark of Mentor Graphics – A Siemens Business.

-• "Quartus Prime" and "Cyclone" are trademarks of Intel Corporation.
+• "Quartus [Prime]" and "Cyclone" are trademarks of Intel Corporation.

 • "iCE40", "UltraPlus" and "Radiant" are trademarks of Lattice Semiconductor Corporation.